lzh-mb-mod/RTSCamera/source/RTSCamera.CommandSystem/SteamWorkshopReadMe.txt

 [h2]Mod Compatibility[/h2]
 [list]
+[*]Compatible with The Old Reams War in the Mountains.
+Please report if crashes.
 [*][b]Incompatible with "RTS Camera Universal".
 That one is made by the other guy, packing my old RTS mods into one mod, conflicting with this mod.
 Please make sure not to use them together.[/b]
 [*]If you use Realm of Thrones, please move RTS Camera/Command System above Realm of Thrones, or "text with id xxxxx does't exist" will show up.
 [/list]